HugoMatilla/Effective-JAVA-Summary/README.md

 ## 17. Design and document for inheritance or else prohibit it.

-The class must document it _self-use_ of overridable methods.
+The class must document its _self-use_ of overridable methods.

 Methods and constructors should document which _overridable_ methods or constructors (nonfinal, and public or protected ) invokes.
 The description begins with the phrase "This implementation."